 Best of Split, Croatia

-Wander early morning historical Split
+Wander in the early morning in historical Split

 If arriving by car, parking in the old city is at a premium, so it pays to ensure your Hotel or Airbnb has parking available.